becauseofAI/lffd-pytorch/README.md

 **This repo is updated frequently, keeping up with the latest code is highly recommended.**

 ## Recent Update
 * `2019.10.14` The official PyTorch version of LFFD is first online.
 Now the repo is only preview version.
 Face detection code for v2 version is released nightly.
+* `2019.10.16` Now the face detection code for v2 version can train normally.
+The code of other tasks will be updated soon.

 ## Introduction
 This repo is the official PyTorch source code of paper "[LFFD: A Light and Fast Face Detector for Edge Devices](https://arxiv.org/abs/1904.10633)".
 Our paper presents a light and fast face detector (**LFFD**) for edge devices.